Trendyol/go-dcp-sql/README.md

   Static, see [examples](https://github.com/Trendyol/go-dcp#examples)).
 * **Easily manageable configurations**.

-If you prefer to use the default mapper by entering the configuration information instead of creating a custom mapper, please refer to [this](#collection-table-mapping-configuration) topic.

 ## Example

+**Note:** If you prefer to use the default mapper by entering the configuration instead of creating a custom mapper, please refer to [this](#collection-table-mapping-configuration) topic.
+Otherwise, you can refer to the example provided below:

 ```go
 package main